About school admission appeal hearings

 Who will hear your appeal?

-Your appeal will be heard by an independent appeal panel of three independent volunteer (unpaid) members, one of whom will act as chairman.
+Your appeal will be heard by an independent appeal panel of three independent volunteer (unpaid) members, one of whom will act as Chair.
 The members have been appointed and trained in accordance with the School Admission Appeals Code 2012.

-Central Bedfordshire councillors are not eligible to sit as members of the panel.
+Our councillors are not eligible to sit as members of the panel.

-Either a school admissions officer or a school representative will attend the appeal hearing to present the case as to why your child cannot be admitted to your preferred school and answer any questions that you or the members of the independent appeal panel may have.
+Either a School Admissions Officer or a school representative will attend the appeal hearing to present the case as to why your child cannot be admitted to your preferred school and answer any questions that you or the members of the independent appeal panel may have.

 Our Education Appeals Clerk will attend to take notes at the hearing and provide advice and guidance about the procedure and arrangements.
-The clerk will play no part in reaching a decision on your case, but will remain with the panel members while they make their decision.
+The clerk will play no part in reaching a decision on your case but will remain with the panel members while they make their decision.